Asian nations at the FIFA World Cup: 1938: The first Asian nation at the World Cup

 The Indonesian team, prior to independence in 1945 (as the Dutch East Indies).
 Indonesia was the first Asian team to participate in the FIFA World Cup when the team qualified for the 1938 tournament after its opponent, Japan, withdrew from the qualification heats.
 The 6–0 loss to eventual finalists Hungary in the first round of the tournament in Reims, France, remains the nation's only appearance in the World Cup.
 The straight knock-out format used at the time made it the only game ever played by the Indonesians.
 Thus, Indonesia holds the World Cup record as the team with the fewest matches played (1) and one of the teams with the fewest goals scored (0).
 They were 15th place in the rankings.

 1950: India's withdrawal

 Burma, Philippines and Indonesia withdrew before the draw, so India qualified automatically.
-India later also withdrew because of the expense of traveling (or, according to some reports, after a FIFA ruling that players were not allowed to play barefoot).
+India later also withdrew because of the expense of traveling.
 Other teams economized by sailing, rather than flying, to the tournament.
 FIFA decided not to invite another team, leaving the World Cup three teams short.